 Then I decided this year I would give it one more try.

 It worked!!!
 I had to make a few changes to the original recipe, but it works.
 So, I’m sharing the new “updated” Slow Cooker Candy Recipe for all of you who have one of those new slow cookers that don’t know the meaning of “low”.
-(Nothing more annoying than a overachieving Crock Pot! lol)
+(Nothing more annoying than an overachieving Crock Pot!
+Lol)

 In the bottom of your slow cooker place 2 lbs of dry roasted salted peanuts.
 Add one 4 oz.
 German Chocolate baking bar, broken into pieces.